Venafi/VenafiPS/docs/functions/Export-VcCertificate.md

 ## PARAMETERS

 ### -ID
+Certificate ID, also known as uuid.
-Full path to the certificate
+Use Find-VcCertificate or Get-VcCertificate to determine the ID.
+You can pipe those functions as well.

 ```yaml
 Type: String